Rocky Mountain Front: Wyoming

 Aerial view of a cross-section of the Lewis Overthrust, facing north.
 The Rocky Mountain Front is on the right.

 Southwest Wyoming, where the borders of Idaho, Utah, and Wyoming come together, is another area where the Cordilleran foreland thrust-and-fold remains largely intact.
 (The other is northwest Montana, as noted above.)

 The Rocky Mountain Front in Wyoming is believed to have extensive oil and natural gas reserves.
 In the late 1970s, the U.S Forest Service and Bureau of Land Management attempted to open these lands to energy exploration.
 This led to extensive litigation and changes in federal land use regulations.

+South Dakota

+The Rocky Mountain Front in South Dakota is represented by the Black Hills uplift, an isolated eastern outlier of the greater Rocky Mountain and Laramide mountain system rising sharply from the surrounding Great Plains.
+Formed during the Laramide Orogeny approximately 60 to 70 million years ago, the Black Hills share a similar basement-uplift structure with ranges such as the Bighorn and Laramie Mountains farther west.
+The region exposes some of the oldest rocks in North America, including Precambrian granite and metamorphic formations at the core of the hills, surrounded by younger sedimentary layers that dip outward in concentric rings.
+The Black Hills contain major natural landmarks, including Black Elk Peak, the highest point in South Dakota, as well as Wind Cave National Park, Jewel Cave National Monument, and Spearfish Canyon.
+Unlike the more heavily glaciated portions of the northern Rockies, the Black Hills are characterized by granite stone peaks, limestone canyons, ponderosa pine forests, and extensive cave systems.
+The region has long held cultural significance for numerous Indigenous peoples, especially the Oglala Lakota, who regard the mountain range as sacred land.

 Colorado

 In Colorado, the Rocky Mountain Front extends from the west-northcentral part of the border with Wyoming south to the city Pueblo and the Arkansas River.
 Peaks within the front include Pikes Peak, Mount Blue Sky, and Longs Peak.
 Just east of the Rocky Mountain Front is the Colorado Piedmont, and within the Piedmont is the most heavily urbanized part of the United States between Chicago and the West Coast.
 The only pass through the Rocky Mountains in the area is the Tennessee Pass.

 The Rocky Mountain Front forms the eastern boundary of a triangular area of volcanic activity centered on western Colorado.
 Several sandstone horizons underlie the Colorado Rocky Mountain Front as well, and decline steeply to the east.